rust-lang/rust/src/doc/trpl/testing.md

 The second change is the `use` declaration.
 Because we're in an inner module, we need to bring our test function into scope.
-This can be annoying if you have a large module, and so this is a common use of the `glob` feature.
+This can be annoying if you have a large module, and so this is a common use of globs.
 Let's change our `src/lib.rs` to make use of it:

 ```rust,ignore
 pub fn add_two(a: i32) -> i32 {
     a + 2
 }